Sun and surf

 Whale watching in South Africa

 Western CapeThe southern right's breeding ground is the sheltered bays of the Western Cape coast, with the majestic animals spending up to five months a year here.
 They pass their time playing, courting, and nursing their newborn calves, providing spectacular land-based viewing.
-In Cape Town, you can see them from the road along the False Bay coast, and they're distinctly visible on the western seaboard if you get high enough.
-On the Cape west coast, excellent sightings of southern rights can be enjoyed all the way from Strandfontein to Lambert's Bay, Elands Bay, St Helena, Saldanha and Ysterfontein, just north of Cape Town.
-The town of Hermanus in Walker Bay on the Cape south coast offers possibly the best land-based whale watching in the world.
+On the Cape West Coast, excellent sightings of southern rights can be enjoyed all the way from Strandfontein to Lambert's Bay, Elands Bay, St Helena, Saldanha and Ysterfontein, just north of Cape Town.
+Whales can also be seen all around the Cape Peninsula.
+In Cape Town itself, you can see them from the road along the False Bay coast, and they're distinctly visible on the western seaboard if you get high enough on the scenic coastal Victoria Road.
+Further south, the town of Hermanus in Walker Bay on the Cape south coast offers possibly the best land-based whale-watching in the world.
 The animals can be clearly seen from a scenic cliff-top walk, and the town holds a whale-watching festival every September.
-Whales can also be seen all around the Cape Peninsula and along the south coast to Cape Agulhas, the southernmost tip of Africa.
-Agulhas is particularly rewarding, with great views of southern right cows and calves at play – up to 50 pairs at a time.
+The Whale Crier informs the townsfolk and visitors of whale sightings and where the whales have come into the old harbour to calve.
+For the more adventurous, there is also aerial whale watching.
+Follow the coast to Cape Agulhas, the southernmost tip of Africa where two mighty oceans meet.
+It is particularly rewarding, with great views of southern right cows and calves at play – up to 50 pairs at a time.

 - Read more: Where the two oceans really meet